markusewalker/friday-night-bytes/README.md

 # Friday Night Bytes :basketball: :football: :baseball:
 "__X's and O's, with no syntax woes!__"

-Friday Night Bytes is one stop shop for the sports statistics enthusiast!
-Utilizing `sportsipy`, this project aims to provide statistics on your favorite team on a game by game basis.
+Friday Night Bytes is a **proof of concept** sports game checker that demonstrates automated data collection from sports websites.
+Utilizing `sportsipy`, this project showcases how to build a game-checking application with robust error handling and timezone management.

+**⚠️ CI/CD Limitations**: Sports data providers (like sports-reference.com) actively block automated requests from GitHub Actions and other CI environments.
+This is expected behavior and demonstrates real-world challenges in web scraping.

+**✅ Local Usage**: The application works locally, just not with Github Actions.

 _Leagues / Sports currently supported_
 - National Basketball Associaton (NBA) :basketball: